Adityadangi14/QuickCacheFlutter/README.md

 📖 ``QuickCacheFlutter.instance.readCache`` - Reads the value for given key

-✍️ ``QuickCacheFlutter.instance.setCache`` - Save a sigle key value in database.
+✍️ ``QuickCacheFlutter.instance.setCache`` - Save a single key value in database.

 🧹 ``QuickCacheFlutter.instance.removeAllCache`` - Clear all cache from database.